nitad54448/win10-installer-yappari-v5-2023/README.md

 This panel will show a 3D plot of selected datasets, either in Nyquist, Zr or Zi or their difference, as selected by the user.
 This is useful for many datasets, more than 20 I guess, it will allow the user to see tendencies or check systematic errors in the fits.

 ## Model ##
-A circuit can be created by the user by selecting element circuits.
-Rememeber that _before creating a model you need some data_ (if you forget to load the data and already have a model built, you can download data then modify insiginicantly the model to check for ts validity.
-However, in doing so, the paramaters of the model will be initialized to standard values.
+A model can be created by the user in this panel, by selecting element circuits.
-Up to ten elements can be added (obviously it is not realistic to fit such a circuit, unless you want to fit a crocodile).
-Only the first 18 parameters will be shown (to prevent outrageous fits).
+Up to ten elements can be added in the circuit (obviously it is not realistic to fit such a circuit, unless you want to fit a crocodile).
+Only the first 18 parameters will be shown in the right side of the program.
 When you click on one of the ten available cases, a new window will appear where you can select the element you want to add.
 Simply click on the picture of the element you want to add and it will be added to the model.
-The available circuit elements include resistors, capacitors, inductors, and more complex elements such as constant phase elements or Warburg elements.
+The available circuit elements include resistors, capacitors, inductors, and more complex elements such as constant phase elements or Warburg elements (see below).

 You can edit the png image files to your liking (just for aesthetics, the calculations are not affected), they are in the subdirectory __/models__.
 The size of the png files should be 150x100 pixels.